continuous-symmetry/our_research_group/04_Data.md

 permalink: "/Data/"
 ---

-Please find below data related to specific publications.
+## Data from specific publications

 * I. Tuvi-Arad and Y. Shalit, Complexes of Phenyl Substituted Crown Ethers with Alkali Cations – Energy and Structural Trends (submitted).